 NGS services offered in the market include various aspects of sequencing, ranging from consultation to final result derivation.
-Some companies offer thorough protocol while others are engaged in offering standalone services to customers that have a lab equipped with NGS facilities, but seek to outsource some portions of NGS workflow.
+Some companies offer thorough protocol while others are engaged in offering standalone services to customers that have a lab equipped with NGS facilities but seek to outsource some portions of NGS workflow.

-Sequencing services accounted for the dominant share in the next-generation sequencing services market in terms of revenue owing to high cost of instruments.
+Sequencing services accounted for the dominant share in the next-generation sequencing services market in terms of revenue owing to the high cost of instruments.
 Companies have been offering a broad portfolio for a wide spectrum of sample types.
 For example, Novogene Corporation conducts sequencing and generates publication-ready data for the success of research programs of customers from various domains such as agricultural, biomedical, and environmental science.

 Universities and other research entities are considered as major end users in this market owing to the fact that currently, NGS is primarily being used for research purposes.
 Research entities are utilizing sequencing services to improve the outcomes of their projects and gain in-depth insights into the mechanism of disease occurrence.

-North America accounted for the largest share owing to factors such as well-established informatics network, effective regulatory guidelines pertaining to approval and usage of genetic tests, and presence of market leaders in the region.
-In addition, growing number of FDA-approved genomic tests in U.S. is anticipated to drive the regional market throughout the forecast period.
+North America accounted for the largest share owing to factors such as well-established informatics network, effective regulatory guidelines pertaining to approval and usage of genetic tests, and the presence of market leaders in the region.
+In addition, growing number of FDA-approved genomic tests in the U.S. is anticipated to drive the regional market throughout the forecast period.

-Furthermore, domestic players in Asian countries are involved in forming mutually beneficial partnerships among each other as well as with global companies for establishment of NGS service providers.
+Furthermore, domestic players in Asian countries are involved in forming mutually beneficial partnerships among each other as well as with global companies for the establishment of NGS service providers.
 For instance, in 2017, Novogene China collaborated with Singapore-based AITbiotech to establish NovogeneAIT Genomics Singapore Pte Ltd., aimed at offering sequencing services in Southeast Asia.

-Some of the key companies operating in this market are Illumina, Inc.; Veritas Genetics; BGI; GENEWIZ Germany GmbH; abm Inc.; ARUP Laboratories; Novogene Corporation; Lucigen; Quest Diagnostics; and Gene by Gene.
+Some of the key companies operating in this market are Illumina, Inc.; Veritas Genetics; BGI; GENEWIZ Germany GmbH; ABM Inc.; ARUP Laboratories; Novogene Corporation; Lucigen; Quest Diagnostics; and Gene by Gene.

-These participants have collaborated with several platform manufacturers to receive license for use of NGS at their centers.
-Furthermore, manufacturers are undertaking various marketing strategies to capitalize avenues in untapped markets such as India, Brazil, and China.
+These participants have collaborated with several platform manufacturers to receive a license for use of NGS at their centers.
+Furthermore, manufacturers are undertaking various marketing strategies to capitalize on avenues in untapped markets such as India, Brazil, and China.